Edward Nirmal Mangat Rai: Early life and education

 Edward Nirmal Mangat Rai was born on 30 March 1915 to Dora Chatterjee and Rai Sahib Mangat Rai, with his family hailing from Multan, Punjab, colonial India.
 The Mangat Rais settled in Abbottabad, North-West Frontier Province, colonial India.
 Edward Nirmal Mangat Rai belonged to a Punjabi family of the Khatri caste who adhered to the Christian religion.
 Edward Nirmal Mangat Rai's maternal grandfather Kali Charan Chatterji was a Bengali Christian of the Brahmin caste.
 His siblings included Charles Rajinder Mangat Rai, who later served as a Brigadier in the Indian Army, Priobala Mangat Rai, who served as the principal of Kinnaird College in Lahore, and Leena Sushiela, who married Arthur Lall, a Punjabi Christian who belonged to the Indian Civil Service and represented India at the United Nations.
-In Abbottabad, Edward Nirmal Mangat Rai was educated, after which he subsequently studied in St. Stephen's College in Delhi, where he earned a B.A and M.A. in History.
-He then studied at the Prince of Wales Royal Indian Military College in Dehra Dun.
+In Abbottabad, Edward Nirmal Mangat Rai was educated at the District Board School.
+After a brief and unsatisfactory time at the Prince of Wales Royal Indian Military College in Dehra Dun.
+He subsequently studied between 1930 and 1936 in St. Stephen's College in Delhi, where he earned a B.A.
+Honours and an M.A. in History.
 He was academically astute and "carried away just about every academic prize in his class", according to his classmate and renowned diplomat Khushwant Singh.

-At the Prince of Wales Royal Indian Military College, he sat for the Civil Services Examination to join the Indian Civil Service.
-After clearing the exam, Edward Nirmal Mangat Rai completed his probationary year at Keble College, Oxford, a constituent college of the University of Oxford, England.
-There, he was the only student out of both Indians and Britons, "who scored full marks in English essay: 200 out of 200."